 I have a few dozen booklets in my possession which do not appear here.
 I will slowly be posting these here as time permits.
 I want to do really good scans which takes a lot of time (which I don’t have!).
 I am looking for more to include.
 If you are browsing here and you have some Canon material you don’t know what to do with, drop me line.
 I may be interested in it and if you send it to me I will share it with everyone in the Canon community.

-I have acquired the following reference books on Canon Cameras, and cameras generally.
-Of course I do not have rights to the material in these works and cannot reproduce them here for you.
+I have acquired the following reference books on cameras and photoraphy, and Canon of course.
+I do not have rights to the material in these works and cannot reproduce them here for you.
 However, if you are interested, I highly recommend them to you.